This is an authentic Japanese Teriyaki Chicken Recipe prepared with boneless chicken thighs and a handful of pantry ingredients.

 For the Teriyaki Sauce

-- Heat up clean shallow pan.
+- Heat up clean deep pan.
 Pour sake or vodka into the pan.
 Add the sweet soy sauce and the brown sugar.

 - Place chicken into the hot teriyaki sauce.